 ← Back to Research

-Gemini 3.5 Pro Release Date and Frontier Forecast
+Gemini 3.5 Pro Release Date: Grading a Forecast We Missed

 DeepMind seems to me to be six to nine months behind the AI frontier, at least with respect to LLMs.
 At Google I/O on May 19, Sundar Pichai opened on what he called the agentic Gemini era, shipped the smaller Gemini 3.5 Flash, and said the flagship, Gemini 3.5 Pro, would arrive next month.
 On June 18 it still has not.
 I forecast it reaches the public in early July, a step behind the top of the field.